inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ## Can AI do any good at all?

 In extreme cases, some people believe or seem to believe that AI just _can't do good things_.
-They phrase this as "it's all slop", and the argument here is going to be establishing a task class or use case where AIs are unambiguously good.
+They phrase this as something like "it's all slop", and the argument here is going to be establishing a task class or use case where AIs are unambiguously good.
 Something like

 1. there is a task that humans perform
 2. the humans that perform it professionally hate doing it